orfeus-eu/documentation/docs/adria_array_seismicnetworks.rst

 The AdriaArray Seismology Group members deploying or hosting temporary AdriaArray stations specify whether they opt for 1.) or 2.) for temporary AdriaArray stations upon signature of this `Memorandum of Collaboration (MoC) <https://polybox.ethz.ch/index.php/s/zOhxUOEPwnyA2mp>`_.

-AdriaArray members have full access to the data from day 1 (deployment of the station).
+AdriaArray members have full access to the data from all temporary stations from day 1 (deployment of the station).